MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/app-growth/overview-app-growth.md

     :::column span="":::
         **How will you do this?
 What resources are required?**

-        - Have dedicated PM, Dev, Design resources who are upskilled on Teams platform to take ownership of your collaborative app.
+        - Have dedicated PM, development, and design resources who are upskilled on Teams platform to take ownership of your collaborative app.
         - Ideally, have the same team or part of the same team that builds your core SaaS app for the browser take ownership of your collaborative app.
         - Continuously plan and groom your Teams collaborative app’s roadmap.
         - Tap into known best practices, scenario envisioning muscle, and product-led growth playbook from Teams engineering via developer docs, blogs, and videos.